katefengx/power-outage-prediction/_site/README.md

 **Customer Base Size Histogram**

 For our first univariate plot, we created a histogram to show the distribution of the customer base sizes.
-We found that most outages affected a medium to large customer base, with 371 outages affecting 10,000 to 100,000 customers and 385 outages affecting 100,000 to 500,000 customers.
+We found that most outages affected a **medium to large customer base**, with 371 outages affecting 10,000 to 100,000 customers and 385 outages affecting 100,000 to 500,000 customers.
 <iframe
   src="assets/affected_hist.html"
   width="800"